Akshaylokhande004/PCOS-detection-using-machine-learning-/README.md

 # Usage
 # GUI:
 The graphical interface allows users to upload ultrasound images and view predictions on whether PCOS is detected.
-# Command Line:
-Use the predict.py script for command-line predictions, specifying the image path as input.

 # Model Performance
 The CNN model achieved an accuracy of 99.9% on the training set and 96-99% on various test datasets of ultrasound images.
 This high accuracy makes it a reliable tool for diagnosing PCOS.